-We offer six permanents (200k or longer) and six permanent populaires (less than 200k).
 The permanent populaires won't count for R-12 credit, but they do offer fine cycling on some of California's best cycling roads, and if ridden in ascending order they will provide great training for longer events while building a randonneur's yearly kilometer total of RUSA events.

 Please see our ride offerings below.
 If you should still have any questions, feel free to contact Bill Bryant for additional information.

 The sign-up process begins when we receive your original signed permanent waiver, fee (send $5 to firstname.lastname@example.org via PayPal) and details about the route you'd like to ride.
 Note: Santa Cruz Randonneurs volunteers always ride free.

 Please note that your PERMANENT ENTRY must be received two weeks in advance.
 Specific questions about Permanents should be addressed to Bill Bryant.
 To complete your Permanent Registration:

 Mail a signed liability waiver to Bill Bryant to begin the PERMANENT sign up process.

 - Los Coches Junior (104k): This is an out-and-back route to Greenfield in the western Salinas Valley.
 Some rolling hills, but an easy route overall, if the wind cooperates.
 Start/finish at the Buena Vista Market on River Road, south of Hwy 68.
 RWGPS Route